Email personalization – why is it important for your business?

 First of all, personalization is all around us.
 From the suggested article we read on our morning commute to the series we watch before going to bed.
 Almost every touchpoint on the web tells us what to read, watch or click on – based on our personal needs and interests.

-Among the various personalization tactics, email personalization is one of the most sought-after.
-This article explains where email personalization is now and how the data-harnessing capabilities of interactive content marketing can help.
+Among the various personalization tactics, email personalization is one of the most popular.
+This article explains:

 Why email personalization?